ciellosinc/bc-template/test api/README.md

-﻿# Testing Templates in Postman and REST for API endpoints In this project you can find Testing Templates in Postman and REST for API endpoints (Automation API, Admin Center API, Cloud migration API and API V2), OData endpoints and SOAP endpoints.
+﻿# Testing Templates in Postman and REST Client
+In this project you can find Testing Templates in Postman and REST Client for API, OData and SOAP endpoints.

 ## Setting up variables and fields